Our site is in Beta Live, we welcome your feedback to help us improve the site.

 The person you appoint must also be a registered elector to act as your proxy.
 It must be someone you can trust to vote in accordance with your instructions.

 The deadline for proxy vote applications for the Police and Crime Commissioner elections was 5pm on Wednesday 10 July 2019.

 You will need to complete an application form and provide your signature and date of birth.
 These details will be checked against the postal voting statement you need to submit with your ballot paper(s) to ensure that they match and are valid.

-If you have trouble signing consistently you can contact Electoral Services who can advise you how you can vote by post in these circumstances.
+If you have trouble signing your name consistently you can contact Electoral Services who can advise you how to vote by post in these circumstances.

-The deadline to apply to vote by post for the European Parliamentary elections is 5pm Wednesday 8 May 2019.
+The deadline to apply to vote by post for the Police and Crime Commissioner elections was 5pm Wednesday 3 July 2019.

 Did you know?

 You do not need to take your poll card with you when you vote but it can help to speed up the process if you do so.